 The faint screams of children in the distance were still just a bit too much though.
-Perfection is what we were searching for after all and we wanted something even more private.
-We hopped back into the car and drove slightly further south through Tomaree National Park to a seemingly empty Wreck Beach.
+After all, perfection is what we were searching for.

-As the sun entered the latter stages of its kaleidoscopic descent behind us, we took a moment to appreciate where we were and just how incredibly lucky we are to have these magnificent escapes on our doorstep.
-We vowed to continue striving for unbeaten paths and the less crowded options where the rewards are just a whole lot sweeter.
+As the sun entered the latter stages of its kaleidoscopic descent, we took a moment to appreciate where we were and just how incredibly lucky we are to have these magnificent escapes on our doorstep.